HelpMe-Pls/JAMStack-site/README.md

 ## Planned development
 - Fix known bugs
 - Further refractor code for readability
-- Add functionality to "Search for products" and "Pause subscription"
+- Add functionality to "Search for products", "Pause subscription" and "Promo code"
 - Extend this project with a desktop app version of it (using [ElectronJS](https://www.electronjs.org/))
 - Find other free alternatives to AWS EC2 for deploying the backend.